 Other technical requirements such as colour, visibility and lighting standards to allow visual recognition and avoidance and marking and registration of the drone to allow tracing of pilot/operator are also key.
 Europe’s pilots also urge for a unilateral obligation of drones to avoid manned aviation and a ban on operations in areas with manned aviation (e.g. accident sites, operational traffic areas).

 An important aspect – is the enforcement of the future European rules.
-Strict enforcement of the rules – incl. mandatory registration of the drone to allow identification of the pilot – is paramount: that is because we can adopt the best rules in the world, if we can't enforce them, they will have no effect.
+Strict enforcement of the rules – incl. mandatory registration of the drone to allow identification of the pilot – is paramount.
+That is because we can adopt the best rules in the world, but if we can't enforce them, they will have no effect.

 All this will have to be backed by appropriate training and education of the drone pilot prior to operation.
 Moreover, every drone pilot must have a license, proportional to the risk of the drone and issued by the authority.
 Only a harmless toy-category should be exempted from this requirement.
 Mandatory insurance, non-punitive safety reporting obligations, and stricter rules for commercial operations all need to be part of the package, too.